Skip to Content

 • Lizard cowboy boots: This is my favorite combination, lizard boots and khakis pants in ton sur ton color.
 This is an option that gives you a masculine look, a charm of age and outstanding sophistication.

-The Nash Lizard Boots from Tecovas
+The Nash bourbon lizard boots from Tecovas

 • Roper boots: This is a good choice to wear with khakis pants.
 Roper boots often have shafts that are not too high, you will easily tuck them into khakis pants without worrying about the V on the collar printing on the pants that may cause an ugly look.